 Although it is not a requirement, students may pursue a concentration in one or more of the following areas.
 Students who complete the requirements of a concentration may receive, upon request, a letter from the Department Head that attests to the fact that the requirements have been completed.
-Students may not count courses towards a concentration that also count towards another concentration or towards a minor, certificate, double major, or second degree.
 With proper planning, a student should be able to complete the requirements for an area of concentration without overload.